taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 ```

+The function shall be virtual to allow customization in derived smart contracts, enabling flexibility and extensibility.

 ### Auction Window, Proofing Window, and Managing Multiple Auctions
 The auction window initiates with the first bid and concludes after either 5 minutes or 25 Ethereum blocks.
 Blocks become provable only once the auction has officially concluded.
 The auction winner is required to submit the initial Zero-Knowledge Proof (ZKP) for the block within the proofing window—e.g., 60 minutes—of either the block proposal or the auction's end, whichever is later.
 Other provers are permitted to submit proofs, creating alternative fork choices, either following the initial ZKP submission or after the proofing window has elapsed.
 While simultaneous auctions for different batches are permissible, it's advisable to restrict this to the upcoming 100 batches for optimal management.